w3f/Grants-Program/README.md

 [Requests For Proposals](rfps) (RFPs) represent concrete ideas for projects that we would like to see implemented.
 Several teams may apply for the same RFP, so even if another team has already applied to implement a certain RFP, we invite you to do the same if you're interested.

 Finally, you don't need to start your own project in order to be elligible for a grant.
 Instead, some teams choose to port existing work to Substrate, where the pertinent licenses allow, or even to contribute to an existing open-source project.
 In the latter case, you should check in advance that the maintainers of the project are interested in your contribution, and the acceptance of the milestones will generally be tied to the inclusion of your work in said project.
+See the [Maintenance Grants section](#maintenance-grants) for more info.

 If you have a **good concept of the technical challenges** that your idea entails and would like feedback before applying, you can send us an [email](mailto:grants@web3.foundation) and tell us about it.